 Non-linear ML models improve modelling of covariate effects compared to linear models

 For each BP outcome, we trained ensemble models using the TOPMed training dataset.
 The first model in the ensemble, referred to as the baseline model, included the covariates age, sex, BMI, race/ethnic background, and study center, where the latter is a dataset-specific variable.
 Figure 2 visualizes the phenotypic independent test dataset PVE obtained from the baseline model when fitted using a non-linear ML model (a gradient boosting trees model fitted using the XGBoost package) and using a linear model (see Supplementary Table 4 for baseline model complete results).
-The ML model had higher PVE for both SBP and DBP, and when evaluated over the complete dataset and by groups defined by self-reported race/ethnic background.
+The non-linear ML model had higher PVE for both SBP and DBP, and when evaluated over the complete dataset and by groups defined by self-reported race/ethnic background.
 Therefore, we proceeded with ensemble models with non-linear ML baseline model.
 Complete results, including from cross-validated PVE in the training datasets, are provided in Supplementary Table 5.
 Surprisingly, we observed slightly lower performance in models trained using global SBP/DBP PRSs developed using Bayesian approach, PRS-CSx (complete results are reported in the Supplementary Table 6).
 The hyperparameters for the XGBoost model and their values selected after tuning are listed in Supplementary Table 7.
-For the baseline ML model, the phenotypic PVE was higher for SBP prediction (30% PVE in the race/ethnicity combined dataset) than for DBP (17.4% phenotypic PVE), as reported in other PRS studies of the two phenotypes.
+For the baseline non-linear ML model, the phenotypic PVE was higher for SBP prediction (30% PVE in the race/ethnicity combined dataset) than for DBP (17.4% phenotypic PVE), as reported in other PRS studies of the two phenotypes.
 When tested on the testing set stratified by race/ethnicity, the PVE was highest in the group of Black individuals, for both SBP and DBP (33.4% and 22.4%, respectively).
 PVE was lowest in the group of Asian individuals (19.7% and 11.9% for SBP and DBP, respectively).